anoshenko/rui/README.md

 * int
 * []string
 * string - can contain multiple indexes separated by commas
-* []interface{} - containing as elements only: string, int, int8…int64, uint, uint8…uint64.
+* []any - containing as elements only: string, int, int8…int64, uint, uint8…uint64.

-All of these data types are converted to []interface{} and assigned to the "disabled-items" property.
+All of these data types are converted to []any and assigned to the "disabled-items" property.
 You can read the value of the "disabled-items" property using the function

 	func GetDropDownDisabledItems(view View, subviewID string) []int